Frequently Asked Questions - Evolving the Standards for B Corp Certification

 The draft standards for B Corp Certification have been developed to improve the impactfulness of the standards, improve clarity around what it means to be a leading business, and demonstrate responsiveness to what we’ve heard from various stakeholders over the past few years.

-In order to achieve these goals, the draft standards depart from the current model of standards for B Corp Certification, which has previously been developed and iterated upon while the framework has largely remained the same.
-While the content and components of the new draft standards have been developed with the existing standards in mind, they have also been updated to improve their clarity and focus, while ensuring that specific topics reflect expected performance for companies across different Impact Areas.
+In order to achieve these goals, the draft standards depart from the current model of standards for B Corp Certification; while the content and components of the new draft standards have been developed with the existing standards in mind, they have also been updated to improve their clarity and focus, while ensuring that specific topics reflect expected performance for companies across different Impact Areas.
 Within these draft standards, companies will be expected to meet specific applicable requirements for each of the Impact Topics, ensuring positive impact across a range of activities and concerns.
 These requirements will be contextualized based on key characteristics of companies such as size and sector.

 Below is an overview of the Impact Topics and overarching expectations of B Corps for each of them, as stated in the draft standards: